InVisionCRM/PulseChainAI.com/README/scivive.md

 ## Exclusivity

-Power is when you can take the elevator into a department store’s special floor, flash your Black Card, and get free premium quality cappuccino that people without the Black Card can’t even buy because they don’t accept money there.
+Power is when you can take the elevator into a department store’s special floor, flash your slate-950 Card, and get free premium quality cappuccino that people without the slate-950 Card can’t even buy because they don’t accept money there.
 They don’t accept money.
 All they accept is power.
 Power is currency.
 Power is exclusivity.
 You’re likely to meet other people there who are already powerful.
 Power is proximity and